 The preserve’s first-rate education center offers four miles of hiking trails open from 7 a.m. to one hour before sunset.
 To see the most wildlife – and Brooker Creek is home to everything from deer to bobcat – come early.
 A self-guided, 1.5-mile loop trail, complete with a bridge and boardwalk, is available for those who want to go it alone.
 Admission is free.

 When completed this 11.5-mile paved trail (also called the East-West Trail) will link Safety Harbor to Clearwater Beach, giving in-line skaters the opportunity to skate from Tampa Bay to the Gulf.

 This seldom-used trail is a secret spot for in-line skaters who want to open up and unwind.
 At the time of publication, only 4.4 miles of trail are open, connecting Safety Harbor’s Bayshore Drive westward to the City of Clearwater’s Long Center.
-On the opposite end of the trail (to the west), a 1.2-mile section crosses the Memorial Causeway Bridge and connects the Pinellas Trail to Pier 60 on Clearwater Beach, where you can stop to rest and take in the sights and sands of USA Today's 2013 "Best Beach Town in Florida."
+On the opposite end of the trail (to the west), a 1.2-mile section crosses the Memorial Causeway Bridge and connects the Pinellas Trail to Pier 60 on Clearwater Beach.

 The trail has all the standard amenities such as restrooms, water fountains and benches, but skaters can also stop to picnic, watch people fishing or even play a little disc golf.

 Weedon Island Preserve, with its miles of mangrove-lined waterways, once played host to one of the oldest cultures in Florida.
 A succession of American Indians lived here for a reason: the bountiful waters of this estuarine area kept them well fed and happy.